Felipefn15/AutoApplication/README.md

 ### Authentication Flow

-1. Users sign up/log in using email and password
+1. Users can sign up/log in using:
+   - Email and password
+   - Google OAuth
 2. Supabase handles authentication and session management
 3. A profile is automatically created for new users
 4. All API routes and data access are protected by Row Level Security